calliope-project/calliope/doc/user/introduction.rst

 Introduction
 ============

+The basic process of modelling with Calliope is based on three steps:

+1. Create a model from scratch or by adjusting an existing model `(see documentation) <https://calliope.readthedocs.io/en/stable/>`_
+2. Run your model `(see documentation) <https://calliope.readthedocs.io/en/stable/>`_
+3. Analyse and visualise model results `(see documentation) <https://calliope.readthedocs.io/en/stable/>`_

 Energy system models allow analysts to form internally coherent scenarios of how energy is extracted, converted, transported, and used, and how these processes might change in the future.
 These models have been gaining renewed importance as methods to help navigate the climate policy-driven transformation of the energy system.

 Calliope is an attempt to design an energy system model from the ground of up with specific design goals in mind (see below).
 Therefore, the model approach and data format layout may be different from approaches used in other models.
 The design of the nodes approach used in Calliope was influenced by the power nodes modeling framework by [Heussen2010]_.